ZhijieZheng-UM/ZhijieZheng-UM.github.io/README.md

 - [Select a default Jekyll theme for your GitHub Pages](#Select-a-default-Jekyll-theme-for-your-GitHub-Pages)
 - [More Resources](#More-Resources)

-Use the tutorial I provided in [more resources](#more-resources) to format your resume in GitHub flavoured Markdown.
+Use the tutorial I provided in [more resources](#more-resources) to format your resume in GitHub flavored Markdown.

 Caution!
 To ensure your GitHub Pages will show your resume properly, your resume has to be saved as **index.md**.
 ### Upload your resume to GitHub